mrmin123/kancolle-auto/README.md

 * Helpful timers and other messages in console (when using sikuli-script)

 For a more in-depth list of features, as well as installation/usage directions, please refer to the [kancolle-auto wiki](http://github.com/mrmin123/kancolle-auto/wiki).

+kancolle-auto was originally a fork of [these](https://github.com/amylase/kancolle-auto) [other](https://github.com/Yukariin/kancolle-auto) [projects/forks](https://github.com/kevin01523/kancolle-auto), but has since outgrown on them in scope and function.
+Some ideas were inspired by [another similiar tool](https://github.com/tantinevincent/Onegai-ooyodosan).

 #### Quick Start